-The Board recognises that a commitment to a high standard of business conduct is critical to the delivery of the strategy and aspires to complete honesty and transparency in all activity.
-Among key documents reviewed and approved by the Board annually are the Conduct Management Framework, Whistleblowing Policy, Financial Crime Prevention Policy, and the Code of Conduct & Ethics.
+The Board recognises that a commitment to a high standard of business conduct is critical to the delivery of the strategy and aspires to complete honesty and transparency in all its selling practices, product labelling and other dealings.
+In addition to this, it is mindful of the fact that the insurance industry offers unique risk to the financial system on account of its complexity and intercorrelation.
+Among key documents reviewed and approved by the Board annually are the Conduct Management Framework, the Product Governance Framework (which references Consumer Duty), Whistleblowing Policy, Financial Crime Prevention Policy, and the Code of Conduct & Ethics.
 The Board further monitors conduct management at each meeting and is committed to maintaining high ethical standards.